 [Find] the motivation

 Motivation is never there, especially when you need it.
-You will have to force yourself to do the things you don’t like to do.
-She then pointed us to this Mel Robbins video-clip where Mel shares her ONE rule to success, productivity and getting everything you’ve ever wanted: You’re never gonna feel like it.
+You just have to force yourself to do the things you don’t like to do.
+Amy shared this Mel Robbins video-clip where Mel shares her ONE rule to success, productivity and getting everything you’ve ever wanted: You’re never gonna feel like it.

 Vaibhav Namdev, Fitness and health enthusiast